catenarytransit/catenary-backend/readme.md

 For unix users, running `git config core.hooksPath .githooks` is required.
 Pull requests will not be merged without this.

 No option exists for Windows users at the moment.
+Please try WSL Ubuntu for the moment.
 We're working on adding this.